 This summer 2016 has seen a constant incorporation of warm masses of air in altitude over India.
 My assessments point to concluding that the mixing ratio between masses of air being warmed up at equatorial and mid-latitudes has increased altering the stratification of the atmosphere in its 3 dimensions.

 As a result, some atmospheric events become more erratic in their behaviour and seasons are dominated by localised masses of air instead of the Solar angle of radiation linked with the position and tilt of the Earth.

 The major indication of this scenario would be seen in the behaviour of the North Polar Jet Stream.
 This feature is the one with more visual impact representing the stratification of the atmosphere in latitude isolating cold masses of air in the Arctic circulation from those in Mid Latitudes.
 Its wobbly behaviour in the recent years indicates a reduction in the thermal contrast between Arctic circulation and Mid-Latitudes.
 But furthermore, not only the configuration of the North Polar jet Stream has lost its rigid conditions in latitude, but also in altitude suffering the influence of cyclonic events reaching as high as 250 hPa.

-The scenario which my assessments describe is not verifiable by peer review articles since some of my assessments have not been addressed by the scientific community.
+The scenario which my assessments describe is not verifiable by peer review articles since some of my assessments have not been addressed by the scientific community (email exchange with Jennifer Francis 2014 link).
 So I would appreciate if you could incorporate your inside knowledge giving me some feedback in order to contrast my position with your assessments.

 The aim of publishing my work openly is to allow for it to be exposed for an open review.
 So any constructive feedback is welcome.
 After a period of time of at least a month from the publishing date on this blog and at LinkedIn, if no comments are found refuting the value of the piece published I then publish it at ResearchGate generating a DOI for posterior references.